-There are more and more schools that are being opened all over Nepal, as people are aware of the importance of education.
+More and more schools are being opened all over Nepal, as people are aware of the importance of education.
 The government builds most schools.
-Some children from neighboring villages walk for a few hours to and from a school in a “nearby” village.
-A lot of villages have taken the initiative to start schools on their resources or by asking trekkers to help establish a school in their village if they are on the trekking routes.
-If a village is fortunate enough to be on a trekking route, they ask for donations from passing trekkers to finance the needs of the school; such as paying the salary of the teachers.
-The government takes over schools like this after a few years; however, due to the limited number of teachers provided the village committees to give the salary of the extra teachers they have hired.
+However, some children from neighbouring villages walk for a few hours to and from a school in a “nearby” village.
+Many villages have taken the initiative to start schools on their resources or ask trekkers to help establish a school in their village if they are on the trekking routes.
+If a village is fortunate enough to be on a trekking route, they ask for donations from passing trekkers to finance their needs, such as paying the teachers’ salaries.
+The government takes over schools like this after a few years; however, due to the limited number of teachers provided, the village committees to give the salary of the extra teachers they have hired.

 The Tapriza School.

-On a recent visit to a very remote district of Dolpo, we came across some interestingly different trend in schools of that district.
+On a recent visit to a very remote district of Dolpo, we came across some interestingly different trends in schools of that district.
 We visited The Tapriza School.
-The first thing that caught my eye was the uniform of the children – they were dressed in traditional Tibetan dresses.
-Most Government school uniform in Nepal consists of dark blue trousers and light blue shirts for boys while the girls wear dark blue skirts and light blue shirts.
-There were a few interesting differences practiced in this school compared to the rest of the nation.
-It was the only high school in the district, the other schools in this district had only primary level education, and all the students had various Non-Governmental Organizations (NGO) find sponsors for the students to continue their further studies in Kathmandu if they aren't sent to The Tapriza School.
-This school has a proud record of one hundred percent of their students finishing the School leaving certificate (SLC) with a First Division (60 percent or higher) marks since it was inaugurated in 1998.
+The first thing that caught my eye was the children’s uniforms – they were dressed in traditional Tibetan dresses.
+Most Government school uniforms in Nepal consist of dark blue trousers and light blue shirts for boys, while the girls wear dark blue skirts and light blue shirts.
+There were a few interesting differences practised in this school compared to the rest of the nation.
+First, it was the only high school in the district.
+The other schools in this district had only primary level education.
+Second, all the students had various Non-Governmental Organizations (NGOs) find sponsors to continue their further studies in Kathmandu if they aren’t sent to The Tapriza School.
+Third, this school has a proud record of one hundred per cent of its students finishing the school leaving certificate (SLC) with a First Division (60 per cent or higher) mark since it was inaugurated in 1998.

 History of The Tapriza School

 In the late nineties, two Swiss students came to do research.
 The villagers approached them to ask for help to establish a school.
-It caught the Swiss students attention; they went back home to spread the word.
-Tapriza NGO was founded in 1997 to help raise funds for the school.
+It caught the Swiss students’ attention; they went back home to spread the word.
+As a result, Tapriza NGO was founded in 1997 to help raise funds for the school.
 They even brought a few villagers to Switzerland to speak to potential donors for the school.
-The visit proofed to be a success, and they made a trip to the United States for the same purpose of raising funds for the school’s construction.
+The visit proved to be a success, and they made a trip to the United States to raise funds for the school’s construction.